-We and certain related entities, including Gould Investors, One Liberty Properties, Inc., Majestic Property Management and REIT Management, occupy common office space and share certain services and personnel in common.
+We and certain related entities, including Gould Investors, One Liberty Properties, and Majestic Property Management, occupy common office space and share certain services and personnel in common.
 The allocation of these general and administrative expenses among these entities is computed in accordance with a shared services agreement based on the estimated time devoted by executive, administrative and clerical personnel to the affairs of each participating entity to such agreement.
-In 2017, the amount of general and administrative expenses allocated to us represents approximately 21.7% of the total expenses allocated to all entities which are parties to the shared services agreement.
-Specifically, we paid \$346,000 for common general and administrative expenses, including telecommunication services, computer services, bookkeeping, secretarial and other clerical services and legal and accounting services.
-The amounts allocated to us for the salary, bonus and benefits for services performed by Isaac Kalish, who is engaged by us on a part-time basis, was \$139,388.
+In 2018, the Transition Period and 2019, the amount of general and administrative expenses allocated to us represents approximately 22.6%, 23.5% and 21.7%, respectively, of the total expenses allocated to all entities which are parties to the shared services agreement.
+Specifically, in 2018, the Transition Period and 2019, we paid \$497,000, \$108,000 and \$572,000, respectively, for common general and administrative expenses, including telecommunication services, computer services, bookkeeping, secretarial and other clerical services and legal and accounting services.
+Other than the executive officers identified in the Summary Compensation Table, Isaac Kalish was the only executive officer engaged by us on a part-time basis in 2018, the Transition Period and 2019 whose salary, bonus and benefits allocated to us exceeded \$120,000.
+The amounts allocated to us for the services he performed in 2018, the Transition Period and 2019 were \$122,706, \$33,019 and \$134,220, respectively.

-As a cost saving measure, we obtain certain insurance (primarily property insurance) with Gould Investors and its affiliates and in 2017, we reimbursed Gould Investors \$24,000 for our share of insurance premiums.
+As a cost saving measure, we obtain certain insurance (primarily property insurance) with Gould Investors and its affiliates and in 2018, the Transition Period and 2019, we reimbursed Gould Investors \$26,000, \$0 and \$40,000 respectively, for our share of insurance premiums.